Barley

 One50 Perennial – A late-heading diploid perennial ryegrass with outstanding dry matter production and that is suitable for all classes of livestock.

-For more information on these Crusader Italian, Kingston Perennial, Ohau Tetraploid, and One50 Perennial, visit PGG Seeds website.
+For more information on these Crusader Italian, Kingsgate Perennial, and One50 Perennial, visit PGG Seeds website.
 Ioka Marketing is the US distributor for PGG Seeds US.

 Sorghum Sudan